kjuraszek/epd-rpi-controller/README.md

 # EPD Rpi Controller

 Epaper display controller for Raspberry Pi.
-Project is mostly written in Python 3.9, web interface in Vue.js 3.
-It is based on Waveshare EPD library, Apache Kafka and Docker containers.
+Project is mostly written in Python 3.9 and above, web interface in Vue.js 3.
+The project makes use of a Waveshare EPD library, Apache Kafka and Docker containers.

 ## About the project